Welcome. I’m Rebekah.

 I’m no longer waiting for the perfect moment to share what’s been surging through my bloodstream over the years.
 Being raised a Jehovah’s Witnesses, it was all too easy to hush any excitement I felt for things outside the Kingdom Hall.
 But not anymore.
 Fuck it, right?

 It’s my mission to express and publish all the things I’ve been too scared to say for decades.
+And after eleven years, I finally did.
+My book, TRAIN GONE: A CODA EX-JW MEMOIR is now available for purchase.
 Whether you’re in or out, I hope what I write rattles your core and inspires you to bust free of any chains that bind you.
-If there’s a story in you, just waiting to get out, please be in touch.
-If you’re leaving, or have left, a destructive cult or any other oppressive situation, please reach out.